arno-di-loreto/apihandyman.io/_posts/2015-03-28-the-ways-of-the-api-smartness.md

 permalink: /the-ways-of-the-api-smartness/
 dsq_thread_id:
   - 4867152374
-categories:
+category: Posts
+tags:
+  - Design
+  - Implementation
-  - API design
+  - Lifecycle
-  - API implementation
+  - Documentation
-  - API lifecycle
+  - DX
-  - Hypermedia API
+  - Hypermedia
 ---
 An API must be smart to ensure that consumers will want to use it and remain dumb when they consume it.